issp-center-dev/DCore/doc/install.rst

    .. note::

-      One must build TRIQS, TRIQS/DFTTools, and TRIQS solvers with the same C++ compiler and the same C++ standard (C++14).
+      One must build TRIQS, TRIQS/DFTTools, and TRIQS solvers using the same C++ compiler with the same C++ standard (C++14).
+      One does not necessarily have to build ALPS/CT-HYB with the same C++ compiler as that used for TRIQS.

    .. note::

-      ALPSCore/CT-HYB is a standalone program with an interface based on text and HDF5 files.
-      The main developer of ``ALPSCore/CT-HYB``, H. Shinaoka, is one of the developers of DCore.
+      ``ALPS/CT-HYB`` is developed by one of the main developers of DCore, H. Shinaoka.

-      Both of ``ALPSCore/CT-HYB`` and ``TRIQS/cthyb`` implement the hybridization-expansion continuous-time quantum Monte Carlo method.
+      Both of ``ALPS/CT-HYB`` and ``TRIQS/cthyb`` implement the hybridization-expansion continuous-time quantum Monte Carlo method.
       The main difference is the reliability of measurement of the single-particle Green's function.
       ALPSCore/CT-HYB uses a more elaborate algorithm (worm sampling).
       The non-worm conventional sampling, which is implemented in ``TRIQS/cthyb``,